MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 Then, restart all managed servers for the changes to take effect, starting from the primary cluster.

-1. Make sure you have signed in to WebLogic Server AdministrationConsole.
+1. Ensure you are signed in to WebLogic Server Administration Console.
 1. Locate to **Domain structure** > **wlsd** > **Environment** > **Servers** in the left navigation area.
 Select "Servers".
 1. Select **Control** tab.
 Check *msp1*, *msp2* and *msp3*.
 Select **Shutdown** with option **When work completes** > **Yes**.
 Select refresh icon.
 Wait until **Status of Last Action** is *TASK COMPLETED*.
 You should see **State** for selected servers is *SHUTDOWN*.
 Select refresh icon again to stop status monitoring.
 1. Check *msp1*, *msp2* and *msp3* again.
 Select **Start** > **Yes**.
 Select refresh icon.
 Wait until **Status of Last Action** is *TASK COMPLETED*.
 You should see **State** for selected servers is *RUNNING*.
 Select refresh icon again to stop status monitoring.

-Repeat the same steps in WebLogic Server AdministrationConsole, but for the secondary cluster.
+Repeat the same steps in WebLogic Server Administration Console, but for the secondary cluster.

 ### Verify app

-While the sample app is deployed and running on both clusters, the primary cluster acts as the active cluster and handles all user requests.
-This is due to its higher priority configuration in your Traffic Manager profile.
+The sample app is deployed and running on both clusters.
+Because the US West cluster has the higher priority configuration in your Traffic Manager profile, it handles all user requests until a failover event happens.

 Open the DNS name of your Azure Traffic Manager profile in a new tab of the browser, appending the context root */weblogic-cafe* of the deployed app, for example, `http://tmprofile-ejb120623.trafficmanager.net/weblogic-cafe`.
 Create a new coffee with name and price (for example, *Coffee 1* with price *10*), which is persisted into both application data table and session table of the database.
 You should see the similar UI of the sample app:

 :::image type="content" source="media/migrate-weblogic-to-vms-with-ha-dr/sample-app-ui.png" alt-text="Screenshot of the sample application UI." lightbox="media/migrate-weblogic-to-vms-with-ha-dr/sample-app-ui.png":::

-If you don't see the similar UI, you must troubleshoot and resolve the issue before continuing.
+If your UI doesn't look similar, troubleshoot and resolve the problem before continuing.

 Keep the page open and you use it for failover test later.

 ## Test failover from primary to secondary

-By default, both your Azure SQL database failover group and Azure Traffic Manager supports automatic failover.
+By default, both your Azure SQL database failover group and Azure Traffic Manager support automatic failover.

 To test failover, you manually fail your primary database server and cluster over to the secondary database server and cluster, and then fail back using the Azure portal in this section.